Jon Treanor BA Hons, Dip Psych, UKCP, BACP, EMCC, FILM, FRSA.

 - Fellow ILM, Fellow RSA.

-I am a semi-retired former CEO who learnt first hand the stress and strains that high-level work and life can take out of you.
-From Directorships with large organisations to building my own businesses I have also advised executives at board level on Emotional Intelligence, mindfulness and Mental Wellbeing in the workplace.
+I am a former CEO who learnt first hand the stress and strains that high-level work and life can take out of you.
+From Directorships with large organisations to building my own businesses I have also advise on Emotional Intelligence, mindfulness and Mental Wellbeing in the workplace.
 I have a BA in the Psychology of Marketing and have been working as a psychotherapist in Harley Street London for nearly 10 years.
 I have now relocated to Worcestershire.

 I am a young persons mentor with the Princes Trust and have worked as a school counsellor for adolescents and young adults.
 I am an ambassador for the charity Save The Children and a visiting faculty advisor to Cranfield Business Schools Praxis centre.

-I specialise in executive burnout, anxiety, trauma, dysfunctional teams, Emotional Intelligence and Mindfulness.
+I specialise in burnout, anxiety, trauma, dysfunctional teams, Emotional Intelligence and Mindfulness bullying, loss and grief.
 My experience covers all aspects of emotional and psychological issues.
 I have worked with professional sports people and business teams.

 During the summer months, I run personal development programmes aboard a private sailing yacht in the Greek islands. www.jontreanor.com/santipurna-retreats